Monachium/jekyll-now/en/belegarth/index.md

 ## The rules of Belegarth

-This is a simplfied overview of the rules.
+This is a simplified overview of the rules.
 The full rule set can be found at [belegarth.com](http://belegarth.com/rules.php)

 ### Target Areas and hits